beyond-all-reason/teiserver/documents/tachyon/getting_started.md

 ## Single source of truth
 At every stage the central server is considered to be the source of truth; if there is every client to client communication the client should always query the server for information.

+## Example and implementations
+No lobbies currently implement the protocol, when they do we will add links to them here.
+In the meantime Teiserver has unit tests for the Tachyon protocol and they can be found at [/test/teiserver/protocols/tachyon](/test/teiserver/protocols/tachyon).
+The server implementation for Tachyon is found at [/lib/teiserver/protocols/tachyon](/lib/teiserver/protocols/tachyon) though this is not expected to be overly helpful for lobby implementers.